Hip and Knee Fellowship Program

 1. Revision/conversion/periprosthetic fracture surgery from all approaches

-2. Use of computer navigation and intraoperative fluoroscopy
+2. Use of computer navigation, artificial intelligence, robotics, and intraoperative fluoroscopy

 3. Wide age range and interesting primary/conversion cases due to our relationship with Scottish Rite for Children (congenital hip diseases, post-Perthes, post-acetabular osteotomy, etc.)